For as tiny as it is, Viñales, Cuba has a lot to offer to visitors.

 Guided tours of Cuba that also go to Viñales

 If you are not a fan of planning, I am more than happy to create a custom itinerary for your trip to Cuba.
 Alternatively, you can join a G Adventures guided group tour that will save you all the hassle, so that the only thing you have to worry about is packing your bags and getting your documents ready.

 For a guided tour of Cuba that also goes to Vinales, click here.

 Don’t forget you need a visa for your trip to Cuba.

 You will find no shortage of good casas particulares in Viñales.

 These really are the best places to stay and eat (there are a couple of restaurants in town, but the food at casas is usually much better and cheaper).
 This is a selection:

 - Casa Dovales – located in Adela Azcuy, it has a nice and clean room.
 The owner is a real star (she saved me from being ripped off on a few occasions) and an amazing cook.
-You can check the prices and book it here.

 - Villa Natali Lixandra and Jorge has comfortable rooms and a fantastic terrace with incredible views of the valley.